renpy/renpy/sphinx/source/layeredimage.rst

 Layeredimage
 ------------

 The ``layeredimage`` statements opens the show.
+The statement is part of the Ren'Py script language, and runs at :ref:`init time <init-phase>`.
 Like the :ref:`atl-image-statement`, it takes an image name and opens a block, although what's in the block differs greatly.
-The statement is part of the Ren'Py script language, and runs at :ref:`init time <init-phase>`.
+The image name may contain spaces, just like any other image name in Ren'Py.

 Inside the block will fit the statements described further down, as well as the following optional properties.

 `image_format`
     When a given image is a string, and this is supplied, the image name